 I wish I had started on this paper earlier.

 It’s crunch time, and you’re not sure where to start with a research or writing project.
-For help, try the Writing Center, check our writing help page, or schedule a research tutorial with a librarian.
+For help, try the Writing Center, check our writing help page, or schedule a research tutorial with a subject liaison.
 If you’re getting down to the wire, Clemons is open 24 hours most days.
 And if you’ve really waited until the last minute but can’t make it to a library, you can still get to valuable source materials through Off-Grounds Access.
 Phew.

 I wish more students would ask for help from Library staff when they’re pondering a research project.